 Pseudomoniasis is the name of a bacterial infection caused by a Pseudomonas species bacteria.
 It is sometimes called Pseudomonas infection.
-There are many various species of Pseudomonas in the aquatic environment, and the majority are not going to cause your fish any issues.
+There are many different species of Pseudomonas in the aquatic environment, and the majority are not going to cause your fish any issues.
 Most aquatic bacteria live on the detritus that collects on the bottom of the aquarium or on the surface of plants and even the aquarium glass.
 They do not affect the fish unless some other stressor or lesion first weakens the fish's immune system.

 Symptoms of Pseudomoniasis in Fish

 Pseudomoniasis in fish resembles many other bacterial infections.
 These generalized signs are not specific to a Pseudomonas infection, but are commonly seen with any bacterial fish disease.

 Causes of Pseudomoniasis

-Additional diagnostics include sampling open wounds for bacterial culture and sensitivity.
+Additional diagnostics include sampling open wounds for bacterial culture and antibiotic sensitivity testing.
 However, external wounds are a breeding ground for many different bacteria species, so the results may not be too specific as to the actual cause of the disease.

 Your veterinarian can swab the sores on the infected fish's body and send the samples to a lab where they can be cultured to look for the Pseudomonas bacteria.
-Based on the bacteriology results, a sensitivity test can be performed.
-Using isolates of the infective bacteria species, different antibiotics are challenged and the most effective antibiotic is identified.
+Based on the bacteriology results, an antibiotic sensitivity test can be performed to determine the most effective antibiotic for that specific bacteria.
 This is critical for many Pseudomonas species since there is known resistance to multiple antibiotics.

-Over the counter antibiotic-like products are usually not effective against Pseudomonas spp.
+Over the counter antibiotic-like products are usually not effective against Pseudomonas species bacteria.

 How to Prevent Pseudomoniasis

-The best method to prevent the spread of Pseudomonas spp. in your tank is to adhere to strict quarantine protocols.
-This way, if a fish stressed out from capture, transport, and the new environment starts to show clinical signs, they will not spread the disease to the rest of your fish.
+The best method to prevent the spread of Pseudomonas bacteria in your aquarium is to adhere to strict quarantine protocols.
+This way, if a fish that is stressed out from capture, transport, and the new environment starts to show clinical signs, it will not spread the disease to the rest of your fish.
 And maintaining a clean and well-balanced aquarium water system, avoiding overcrowding the tank with too many fish, and feeding a quality diet all help keep your fish healthy enough to fight off infections before they begin.

 Is Pseudomoniasis Contagious to Humans?

-Thankfully, Pseudomoniasis is not typically transmissible to humans.
-Immunocompromised individuals, children and the elderly should limit their contact with fish systems, just to be on the safe side.
+Pseudomoniasis is not typically transmissible to humans.
+Immunocompromised individuals, children, and the elderly should limit their contact with aquarium water, just to be on the safe side, however.
 The most common fish bacteria with the potential to infect people is fish Mycobacterium, which can cause severe skin lesions in humans.